aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/slide-background-modification/_index.md

 ### 1. Is Aspose.Slides for .NET a free library?

 Aspose.Slides for .NET is not free; it's a commercial library.
-You can explore licensing options and pricing on the official website [here](https://purchase.aspose.com/buy).
+You can explore licensing options and pricing on the website [here](https://purchase.aspose.com/buy).

 ### 2. Can I try Aspose.Slides for .NET before purchasing?